Amin-Golzari-Oskouei/NA-SSIFCM-MLW/README.md

 <img width="1680" height="837" alt="Model drawio (2) drawio" src="https://github.com/user-attachments/assets/6990c30c-0e05-4937-a0ab-98a2b8dd1112" />

+# Used Dataset:
+To evaluate the proposed method, the UCI benchmark dataset has been used.
+There are some datasets in the uploaded file (Dataset folder).
+All used datasets are available on: https://archive.ics.uci.edu/.

 ## Condition and terms to use any sources of this project (Codes, Datasets, etc.):

 1) Please cite the following papers: